ASVBPREAUBV/vierzig/README.md

 ## Installation

-Create a new Hugo Site and inside the site folder run the following commands:
+Create a new Hugo Site and inside the site directory run the following commands:

     $ cd themes
     $ git clone https://github.com/ASVBPREAUBV/vierzig